Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

 \subsection{Example 2: Consistency test between the particle and hydrodynamic models}

 This experiment is designed to test the consistency between the particle model \eqref{eq:dem} and the hydrodynamic (continuum) model \eqref{eq:LI2H}, thereby validating the particle--kinetic--hydrodynamic hierarchy developed in this work.
 Unless otherwise stated, all parameters and numerical conventions are the same as in Example~1 in Subsection \ref{subsec:EX1}.
-We set the ocean velocity spatially varying as below:
+We set the ocean velocity to be spatially varying:

+This choice yields a smooth rotational flow with nontrivial spatial structure and a nonzero vorticity field $\nabla\times\bfu$ (see Figure \ref{fig:ex2f}).
+In addition, we prescribe a constant wind velocity